MohammedJAlmalki/Analyst-NoteBook/README.md

 ```

 ## Contributing
-You might fork the project to make the tool on your flavor.
-Please email me on mohammedjalmalki@outlook.sa if you are interested to add more advancements to the tool.
+Please email me on mohammedjalmalki@outlook.sa if you are interested to contribute.

 ## License